brejdol/networkundertaker/_posts/2023-04-10-Shortest-Path-Bridging--part-2.md

 10G  links with metric 10000
 ```

 This additional info makes sure that the control plane always can do proper loadbalancing over the links without saturating them.
-Since ECMP comes into play when there are several paths with the same length between a source and a destination, this will work even if the paths include a 10G and a 100G interface due to this added information - Simply put: Weighted ECMP traffic distribution.
+ECMP comes into play when there are several paths with the same length between a source and a destination, this will work even if the paths include a 10G and a 100G interface due to this added information - Simply put: Weighted ECMP traffic distribution.

 Now, it is time to setup a few services on our new shiny backbone.